-The starting point for the nomination committee's work ahead of the 2019 AGM was to supplement the board of directors with a further member.
-The nomination committee had also noted that this was a wish expressed by Aktiespararna (the Swedish Shareholders' Association) at the 2017 AGM.
-As a basis for its work analysing the composition of the board and identifying profiles for supplementary board candidates, the nomination committee studied the report by the chairman of the board on the work of the board of directors and also conducted interviews in autumn 2018 with all other board members elected by the annual general meeting.
-This provided a foundation for the nomination committee's proposals to the 2019 annual general meeting.
+As a basis for its work analysing the composition of the board, the nomination committee studied the report by the chairman of the board on the work of the board of directors and also conducted interviews in autumn 2019 with board members elected by the annual general meeting.
+Over the years the nomination committee has also met previously with CEO Karl-Johan Persson, and did so again before submitting its proposal for the composition of the board to the 2020 AGM.